emc-openstack/vnxe-cinder-driver/README.md

 ## Overview

 EMCVNXeDriver (a.k.a.
 VNXe Cinder Driver) is based on the SanDriver defined in Cinder, with the ability to create/delete, attach/detach volumes, create/delete snapshots, etc.

 EMCVNXeDriver performs the volume operations by Restful API management interface.

 ## Supported OpenStack Release

-This driver supports Liberty release.
+This driver supports Mitaka release.

 ## Requirements

 * VNXe3200 with OE V3.1.1
+* Unity with OE V4.0.x
 * Fibre Channel Licence (if FC is to be used)
 * Internet Small Computer System Interface License (if iSCSI is to be used)
 * Thin Provisioning Licence